Pure Planning

 Surveys done among older people show that most of them wished they had done more, with the time they spent on Earth to leave a behind a legacy or a force, for the good of all

-This can be as simple as making gifts of cash, stocks, bonds or other highly appreciated assets, to the charitable organization(s) of your choosing, while you are alive or at death through your trust(s).
+This can be as simple as making gifts of cash, stocks, bonds or other highly appreciated assets, to the charitable organization(s) of your choosing, either while you are alive or at death through your trust(s).
 However, for more complex estates there are various advanced estate planning techniques that can be tailored to meet each clients unique circumstances, goals, missions and estate and family objectives.
 If this is of interest to you, Michael can show you how others have addressed this issue.
 There are many ways to do this.

 Contact